$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-The accurate predictions of equation of state (EoS) of cold dense nucleonic matter that are not accessible by terrestrial experiments is vital for understanding compact neutron stars in the multi-message astrophysical era \cite{annurev-astro-081915-023322,PhysRevLett.126.172503,PhysRevLett.127.192701,PhysRevLett.130.112701,Annala2023}.
-It also provides a stepping stone for inferring the phase transition scenario from nuclear matter to quark matter, informing us the possible existence of hybrid stars and non-perturbative properties of strong interactions \cite{PhysRevLett.124.171103,PhysRevC.108.025803,PhysRevLett.130.091404,PhysRevLett.129.181101,PhysRevD.106.103027}.
-The theoretical challenge is related to the knowledge that nuclear matter are strongly correlated systems, in particular the symmetric nuclear matter (SNM), while the pure neutron matter (PNM) are relatively weakly correlated \cite{annurev2015,PhysRevC.101.045801,PhysRevC.105.055808,PhysRevLett.125.202702}.
-This is indicated by previous studies that different \textit{ab initio} methods have obvious discrepancies in SNM using hard nuclear forces \cite{PhysRevC.88.044302,PhysRevC.93.065801,PhysRevC.89.014319,PhysRevC.88.054312,PhysRevC.110.054322,ZHEN2025139350,udiani}.
+The accurate prediction of equation of state (EoS) of cold dense nucleonic matter that is not accessible by terrestrial experiments is vital for understanding compact neutron stars in the multi-messenger astrophysical era~\cite{annurev-astro-081915-023322,PhysRevLett.126.172503,PhysRevLett.127.192701,PhysRevLett.130.112701,Annala2023}.
+It also provides a stepping stone for inferring the phase transition scenario from nuclear matter to quark matter, informing us of the possible existence of hybrid stars and non-perturbative properties of strong interactions~\cite{PhysRevLett.124.171103,PhysRevC.108.025803,PhysRevLett.130.091404,PhysRevLett.129.181101,PhysRevD.106.103027}.
+The theoretical challenge is related to the knowledge that nuclear matter is a strongly correlated system, in particular the symmetric nuclear matter (SNM), while the pure neutron matter (PNM) is relatively weakly correlated~\cite{annurev2015,PhysRevC.101.045801,PhysRevC.105.055808,PhysRevLett.125.202702}.
+This is indicated by previous studies that different \textit{ab initio} methods have obvious discrepancies in SNM using hard nuclear forces~\cite{PhysRevC.88.044302,PhysRevC.93.065801,PhysRevC.89.014319,PhysRevC.88.054312,PhysRevC.110.054322,ZHEN2025139350,udiani}.
 Therefore, it will be interesting to see how the truncations applied in \textit{ab initio} calculations of finite nuclei play in infinite nuclear matter.